 Building block two—e-government services.
-As e-government services are run by each Member State, the aim of these initiatives is to encourage best practice across the EU and interoperability between the different national public services, for example by setting up a single digital gateway
+As e-government services are run by each Member State, the aim of these initiatives is to encourage best practice across the EU and interoperability between

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.